-The efficient market hypothesis suggests that stock prices always make sense.
+The efficient market hypothesis suggests that stock prices always reflect the underlying value of the business.
 Can value investors still find bargains in the market?

-The efficient market hypothesis is a theory of stock prices which suggests that the market as a whole tends to find the best price for stocks all the time.
-At any point in time, the price of any stock reflects all of the information available about that stock (and the underlying business).
-There are no undervalued or overvalued stocks because the current price is always fair (or at least reasonably close to fair).
+For example, the efficient market hypothesis suggests that the market as a whole tends to find the best price for stocks all the time.
+At any point in time, the price of any stock reflects all of the information available about the stock and its business.

-On its surface, this makes some intuitive sense.
+At first glance, this makes intuitive sense.
 The market is a weighing machine.
 At any point in time, the price of a stock represents an agreement between buyers and sellers.
 The most recent successful trade represents a price where someone willing to sell a stock found someone willing to buy that stock.

 For a huge stock such as Ford, Coca-Cola, or Google, millions of shares trade hands every day.
 Thousands (hundreds of thousands?) of buyers and sellers make trades every day.
 For everyone who's bullish about the stock and wants to buy, there's someone else bearish who wants to sell.
-You can see those trades take place and the price fluctuate, but does the price really reflect all of the knowledge about the stock?
+You can see those trades take place and the price fluctuate.
+Does the price really reflect all of the knowledge about the stock?

-The theory is interesting, but it doesn't always work in practice.
+The theory is interesting.
+How does it work in practice?

 Assumptions of the Efficient Market Hypothesis

 Contrarily, what if I believe that my shares of KO are worth $100 apiece and have a standing offer to sell them at that price?
-That doesn't reflect majority opinion about the market, yet the efficient market hypothesis will agree with my analysis if I successfully complete one trade at that price.
+That may not reflect majority opinion about the market, yet what has the efficient market decided when I successfully complete a trade at that price?

 Those are surface criticisms, however.
 A bigger problem of the EMH is that it fails to account for how easy it is to buy or sell shares.
-If there simply aren't enough buyers or sellers, how can you assume that the current price represents an equilibrium which, on average, gives a representation of investor sentiment?
-If only 100 or 1000 shares of Jewett-Cameron trade hands every day, is the sample size enough to represent consensus?
-Even if how markets and investors value a stock agree in this case, will a transaction actually take place?
+Without enough buyers or sellers, how can any price represent an equilibrium which accurately reflects investor sentiment?
+If only 3000 shares of Jewett-Cameron trade hands every day, is the sample size enough to represent consensus?
+Even if markets and investors agree on the value of a stock agree, will a transaction actually take place?

 The Efficient Market Criticism of Value Investing